surifirstpin/biplus_documentation/docs/New Website.md

 ## Knowledge is Power
 Get Informed with the insights and resources provided by us.

-## Instant Insights provide instant value
+## Our Instant Insights provide Instant values
 We create an ability to turn your actions into opportunity In hand

 ## Introducing FirstPin Technologies
 Your Technology Partner